Building Defects, Maintenance, And Your Insurance

 What is Strategic Planning?

-Property owners and their building compliance services provider plan carefully to make the most out of the property without spending excessively.
-The process aims to prioritise the order in which repairs will be carried out and determines which ones can be postponed to cut expenses.
-Strategic planning requires answering questions about how long the property will be in use, its current condition and the risks associated, future benefits of the building, and the value that maintaining it will add.
+Property owners plan carefully to make the most out of their property without spending excessively.
+The process aims to prioritise the order in which repairs will be carried out and determines which ones can be delayed to cut costs.
+Strategic planning requires answering questions about how long the property will be in use, its current condition, the risks associated, the future benefits of the building, and the value that maintaining it will add.

 Property Insurance